spacecloud-io/space-docs/content/essentials/queries/joins.md

 > **Note:** You can even sort and paginate the nested queries.

-## Cross database joins
+## Cross-database joins

-Cross database joins are used to join **data from different databases**.
+Cross-database joins are used to join **data from different databases**.

-For instance, some of our data can be in MongoDB and some can be in PostgreSQL and you want to query them in a single request.
+For instance, some of our data can be in MongoDB, and some can be in PostgreSQL, and you want to query them in a single request.

 **Example:** Fetch a list of trainers along with their caught pokemons (trainers is in PostgreSQL and caught pokemons in MongoDB):